-How Can CPG Brands Establish a D2C eCommerce Channel?
+How Can CPG Brands Establish a DTC eCommerce Channel?

 Until recently, consumers depended heavily on store-based retailers to frequently replenish consumer packaged goods (CPG) like soft drinks, beverages, and food supplies even as online shopping grew into a near-existential threat.

-But now, especially since the onset of the pandemic, consumers buy these everyday CPG goods online from leading eCommerce retailers, making eCommerce the fastest-grow in sales channel for CPGs.
+But now, especially since the onset of the pandemic, consumers buy these everyday CPG goods online from leading DTC eCommerce retailers, making eCommerce the fastest-growing sales channel for CPGs.

 CPG brand opportunities evolved sharply during the pandemic.
 Mondelez International reported “unprecedented demand” in eCommerce during the time and worked to meet that demand.

-Why is it important for CPG brands to sell directly to customers?
+Why is it important for CPG brands to sell directly to consumers?

 Consumer Packaged Goods, or CPG, essentially are large businesses that operate as an umbrella company with several product offerings under them – think Coca-Cola, Nestle, and Procter & Gamble.